-The Hart Fellows Program (HFP) offers recent Duke graduates ten-month fellowships with organizations abroad that are facing complex social, political and humanitarian problems.
+The Hart Fellowship Program (HFP) offers recent Duke University and Duke Kunshan University graduates ten-month fellowships with organizations that are facing complex social, political and humanitarian problems.
 This capstone experience helps fellows develop their own vision for ethical leadership as they move into professional life.
-Since its inception in 1995, 92 Hart Fellows have served community partner organizations in 38 countries across six continents.
+Since its inception in 1995, 110 Hart Fellows have served community partner organizations in 41 countries across six continents.

 Hart Fellows engage in research service-learning (RSL): they produce community-based research projects of tangible benefit to the organizations they serve, while engaging in structured, critical reflection about their work.
 Fellows are paired with experienced mentors within their host organizations, and gain direct experience working on global issues such as forced migration, HIV/AIDS, and youth-focused poverty alleviation.
 Fellows help to build organizational capacity, write grants and document programs.

-The Hart Fellows Program is supported by a generous gift from the Muroff Fund.
+The Hart Fellowship Program is supported by a generous gift from the Muroff Fund.

-- Conduct an intensive research project in collaboration with your community partner, and present your findings to your partner organization and the Hart Fellows Program at the end of the fellowship.
+- Conduct an intensive research project in collaboration with your community partner, and present your findings to your partner organization and the Hart Leadership Program at the end of the fellowship.

-- Participate in the Hart Fellows writing program.
+- Participate in the Hart Fellowship writing program.
 Write monthly narrative essays (“Letters Home”), research updates, critical reflection addenda, a mid-term report and a final report.

-- Attend a three-day training retreat at Duke in May before your fellowship begins.
+- Attend a Hart Fellowship Orientation Weekend before your fellowship begins.

-Applicants must be Duke graduates who have been out of school for fewer than two years and have not yet earned an advanced degree.
+Applicants must be recent graduates from Duke’s undergraduate program or Duke Kunshan University’s undergraduate program who have been out of school for fewer than two years and have not yet earned an advanced degree.

 Latest HFP Stories